nais/doc/content/redis.md

     memory: 128Mi
 ```

-Your specific sentinels can be then reach with the following values:
+Your specific sentinels can then be reached with the following values:

 ```
 url: $REDIS_HOST